 26. What is Transmission Queue?

-27. What is channel and mention different types of channels in MQ?
+27. What are the channel and mention different types of channels in MQ?

 Different types of Channels:

 4. Server Connection Channels.

 28. What do MQSC Commands are used for?

 Answer: You can use MQSC commands to manage queue manager objects, including the queue manager itself, clusters, channels, queues, name lists, process definitions, and authentication information objects.

 29. Are the MQSC attributes are Case sensitive?

 Answer: MQSC commands, including their attributes, can be written in uppercase or lowercase.
 Object names in MQSC commands are folded to uppercase (that is, QUEUE and queue are not differentiated) unless the names are enclosed within single quotation marks.
 If quotation marks are not used, the object is processed with a name in uppercase.

 30. What is the Different Logging Methods available?